Transfer function interpolation remainder formula of rational Krylov subspace methods: Numerical experiments

-For large scale problems, the computation of all of the algorithms concentrates on the linear solvers.
-To get $l$ order MOR, we account the number of linear solvers for every algorithm. \AAA~needs to ``get samples'' on the imaginary axis.
-It computes $h(z)$ for $z\in \mathbb{Z}_A=\mathbb{Z}(\alpha_A,\beta_A,k_A).$ Thus, it needs $(2k_A+1)$ linear solvers. \IRKA~needs $2j_{\max} l$ linear solvers, where $j_{\max}$ is the final iteration number when \IRKA~stops. \ARKSM~needs $l$ liner solvers, while our \twosided~algorithm needs $2l$ linear solvers.
-Note \ARKSM~is an one-sided type algorithm.
+For large-scale problems, the computation of all algorithms is primarily focused on the process of solving linear equations.
+In all tests, the Matlab $\mathtt{backslash}$ function is directly employed to complete the calculations of both $(A-s_iE)^{-1} b$ and $(A-s_iE)^{-H} c$.
+In the case of an $l$-order MOR, the number of linear solvers required for each algorithm is taken into account.
+The AAA algorithm requires the sampling of $h(\mathfrak{s})$ on the imaginary axis.
+The function $h(\mathfrak{s})$ is evaluated for $\mathfrak{s}\in \mathbb{Z}_A=\mathbb{Z}(\alpha_A,\beta_A,k_A).$ Therefore, it requires a total of $(2k_A+1)$ linear solvers, which is independent of the order $l$.
+The \IRKA~algorithm requires $2j_{\max} l$ linear solvers, where $j_{\max}$ represents the final iteration number at which the algorithm terminates.
+The \ARKSM~algorithm requires $l$ linear solvers, whereas our \twosided~algorithm requires $2l$ linear solvers.
+Note that \ARKSM~is a one-sided type of projection algorithm.
+By contrast, both $H_2$(\IRKA) and our greedy \twosided~algorithm are two-sided types.